What’s the difference between a personal loan and a credit card?

 - Interest and comparison rates.
-If you compare interest rates, generally personal loans are cheaper - but the true cost is reflected in the comparison rate as you need to consider any application or service fees.
+If you compare interest rates, generally personal loans are cheaper.
+The true cost is reflected in the comparison rate as you need to consider any application or service fees.
 Since credit cards never display the comparison rate, it’s important to remember that you take into account the annual fee of the credit card.

 - Fees.
 Personal loans usually have an application and service fee, whereas credit cards usually just have the annual fee, though you can find one without one.

 - Your financial situation.
 If you have good control over your spending and you regularly follow your budget then a credit card could be suitable.
 Personal loans also can charge you early repayment fees, you will need to confirm whether this is the case with your lender.
 On the other hand, if you are slow at repaying debts, dragging it over the introductory period could incur high interest.

 Matthew knows his financial situation

 Matthew is looking to buy his first car and has found a 2000 model Mitsubishi Lancer selling at $5,000 at his local dealership.
 As this is not a private sale, he has a few different payment options.
 He wants to know if it's cheaper to pay for the car on his credit card and make extra repayments or apply for a personal loan with the same provider.
-As you can see from the example below, in the end it’s probably cheaper for him to purchase the car on his credit card, saving him up to $403.
+As you can see from the table below, in the end it’s probably cheaper for him to purchase the car on his credit card, saving him up to $403.

 |Feature||Personal loan||Credit card|